Jeeaaasus/youtube-dl/README.md

     This is where all youtube-dl execution options are and you can add or remove them however you like, exceptions being that `--config-location` and `--batch-file` cannot be used.

+    Keep in mind that if you define `--format`, the ENV `youtubedl_quality` is not used anymore.

+    The default `--playlist-end 8` makes youtube-dl only download the latest 8 videos.
+    Be careful changing this!
+YouTube may feel like you are making too many requests and therefore ip banning you.

     Don't want a folder for every channel?
 Change the line with `--output` to suit your needs.

     Don't want mp4 files?
 Change the line with `--merge-output-format` to suit your needs.

-    Please keep in mind that if you define `--format`, the ENV `youtubedl_quality` is no longer used.

-    youtube-dl configuration options documentation: [here](https://github.com/blackjack4494/yt-dlc/blob/master/README.md#options)
+    youtube-dl configuration options documentation [here](https://github.com/blackjack4494/yt-dlc/blob/master/README.md#options).

 * **archive.txt**

     File location: `/config/archive.txt`.&nbsp;&nbsp;&nbsp;*delete to make youtube-dl forget downloaded videos*

     This is where youtube-dl stores all previously downloaded video IDs.

-* **dateafter.txt**

-    File location: `/config/dateafter.txt`.

-    If you do not define `--dateafter` in args.conf, this is where youtube-dl gets that value.
-It is used as a workaround to help against YouTube thinking you are making too many requests and therefore ip banning you.